sarthakgarg77/Forest-Fire-Detection-UAV/README.md

 4. Draw boxes over fire (***Must start at top left, going down to bottom right***)
 5. Once done drawing boxes over all the fires, hit `q` to go to the next file
 6. The program will terminate once youre done going though all the images

-## Acknowledge My Teammates

-1. @andre3racks Andreas Anglin; @Geoffrey-Harper Geoffrey Harper; @nicholasroethel Nicholas Roethel.
-2. Thank you for the awesome teamwork
-3. My previous account contents were messed up, didn't know how to fix so I had to rebuild everything on here.